Brown. Smelly. Kills houseplants: Residents in a southern Colorado town boil over their tap water

 “I believe there was some mismanagement in the past,” said James Eccher, the district’s manager since December 2018.
 “That’s why we’re in the position we’re in now and we’re trying to work our way out of it.”

-A former mayor of Walsenburg 25 miles to the south, Eccher said he’s confronted a constant stream of projects and repairs since he began working for the district.
+A former mayor of Walsenburg, which is 25 miles to the south, Eccher said he’s confronted a constant stream of projects and repairs since he began working for the district.
 His predecessor was charged with theft and embezzlement.
 One of his top priorities is rebuilding trust with residents.

 “We’re trying our best to move into the 21st century,” Eccher said.
 “That’s all we can do with what we have.”